gjlbeckers-uu/aglcheck/README.rst

 Documentation
 -------------
-There is no real documentation yet, but for now the jupyter notebooks in the tutorials_ folder show basic usage.
+There is no formal documentation yet, but for now the jupyter notebook in the tutorials_ folder show basic usage.

 .. _tutorials: https://github.com/gjlbeckers-uu/aglcheck/tree/master/tutorials